If you want to incorporate the physical and emotional benefits of aromatherapy into a massage session, you may wonder

 - Tie: Grapefruit or Lemon

 I cannot imagine the flack I would receive if I left lavender off the list.
 I imagine myself being blacklisted from the aromatherapy massage community.
 I almost left it off intentionally, just for fun.
 However, it is too valuable to even joke around about; it is that good.

 Lavender is an adaptogenic/balancing oil; it does what the body needs it to do.
 It is very effective for pain relief, insomnia (that is how I dropped chamomile from the list), and stress.

 Most clients have a “take or leave it” attitude about lavender, so it is definitely not everyone’s cup of tea.
 Make sure you buy true lavender and not spike lavender, lavandin, or lavender fragrance (Not even in the same ballpark!).

 Honestly, I can say mandarin is one of my favorite essential oils.
 It has a subtle floral aroma for a citrus oil (less sweet than tangerine).
 It is extremely gentle and very reasonably priced.
 It is not as therapeutic as neroli or petitgrain, but a great substitute considering the price of neroli.

-Mandarin is useful for scar tissue, anxiety, or insomnia.
-It is gentle enough to use with children, or just for adding a light aroma.
+Mandarin may useful for scar tissue, anxiety, or insomnia.
+It is gentle enough to use with children, or just for adding a light, citrus aroma to a blend.